ianhawe/Testing-api-call/README.md

 3. Open up the folder
 4. make sure you're in the directory of league
 5. type rspec
-6. tests should then display in the terminal, whether they're correct or incorrect.
+6. tests should then display in the terminal, whether they're correct or failure.

 ### Challenges (you can include images and code block here)
 1. I didn't realise how small the API was, this meant that limited testing could be done.